Accelerate your Industry 4.0 startup with real customers

 Who should apply

-- Strong entrepreneurs – with high motivation, commitment and relevant industrial domain expertise.
+- Strong entrepreneurs – with high motivation, commitment, and relevant industrial domain expertise.
 Having a complementary team is highly preferred.
 For WAVE2 cohorts it’s mandatory that at least one of the team members is fully dedicated to the startup.

-- A real need – addressing a real unmet need for a significant manufacturers market.
+- A real need – addressing a real unmet need for a significant manufacturers or logistics companies market.

 - Uniqueness – differentiation, originality, and innovation.

-- Alignment with the program – we’re using the Lean Startup concept, emphasizing customers and business validation, over only focusing on funding and pitching, but customers are the first priority.
-We’re mentorship driven – you should be feeling comfortable working with mentors.
+- Alignment with the program – we’re using the Lean Startup concept, emphasizing customers and business model validation.
+Yes, we also address funding and pitching, but customers are the first priority.
+We’re mentorship-driven – you should be feeling comfortable working with mentors.